EmBitz/EBlink/README.md

 ![alt text](https://www.embitz.org/context3.png)

+### What's New in Version 6.21

-Starting from version 6.21, **EBmon** is included in the packages.
-EBmon is the host-side component of the real-time monitor that has been available for years as a plugin in EmBitz.
-The **EBmon CLI** is very fast because it does not require a GDB client.
-With the CLI, you can also control your target by running, halting, or restarting it.
-Importantly, the EBmon CLI is **not strictly tied to EBlink**.
+Starting with version 6.21, **EBmon** is now included in the packages.
+EBmon is the host-side component of the real-time monitor, which has been available for years as a plugin in EmBitz.

+The **EBmon CLI** is blazing fast since it doesn't require a GDB client.
+It lets you easily control your target—run it, halt it, or restart it—with simple commands.
+Using the `--log` option, you can capture all target data in the background for later analysis.

+Best of all, the EBmon CLI is **not strictly tied to EBlink**, giving you more flexibility in how you use it.

 ![alt text](https://www.embitz.org/EBmon.png)